Crystal Bae is a PhD Candidate in the Department of Geography at the University of California, Santa Barbara.

 KCSB Community Radio:

-Hosted a world music show on 91.9 KCSB-FM in Santa Barbara called The Subverse (Summer 2018), featuring various sub-genres of music weekly.
+Hosted a world music show on 91.9 KCSB-FM in Santa Barbara called The Subverse (Summer 2018 and 2019), featuring various sub-genres of music weekly.
 You can find my playlists on Spinitron.
 Also co-hosted a regional jazz music show called Footprints of Giant Steps for several quarters.

 Maintained a blog called Aesthetics of Everywhere sharing my various travels, mainly before beginning graduate school (now updated infrequently).
 This includes my cross-country bicycle tour in the summer of 2013 and solo explorations around Southeast Asia in the summer of 2010.